AmeyHengle/MSML606_DynamicP/README.md

-# Amazon Last-Mile Delivery Route Optimizer
+# MSML606 Project:  A Comparative Study of Dynamic Programming for Delivery Route Optimisation

 **Author: Amey Hengle**